 Since spearmint leaves contain a much smaller amount of menthol than peppermint leaves, it imparts a slightly different taste (47).

 For one thing, spearmint is a cooler and milder tea, and it doesn’t have the same strong ‘minty’ flavor.
 It has a subtle flavor which is quite refreshing.

 Medically, spearmint tea has been used as a treatment for hirsutism in women.
 Hirsutism is a kind of hair growth that follows male hair patterns, such as growth on the face and chest.

-Randomized controlled trials show a possibility that spearmint may help with this condition, but further, longer studies are necessary (46).
+A small randomized controlled trial shows a possibility that spearmint may help with this condition, but further, longer studies are necessary (48).

 If black is the strongest of the true teas, then white is the mildest.

-White tea comes from the camellia sinensis plant and it uses the freshest leaves available.
+White tea comes from the camellia sinensis plant and uses the freshest leaves available.

 Firstly, tea leaves are picked at a younger age when making white tea.